gvwilson/thirdbit/src/fiction/santas/index.md

 and cleaned the grime out of window jambs so that the sashes slid up and down with only a faint *ssh*.

-Every once in a while the Elfabot bleeped a warning.
+Every once in a while Elfabot bleeped a warning.
 Finner held his breath while heavy steps thudded on the ground above their heads.
 None of them moved until the sound had receded into the distance.